 Within our inside role play area this term there is a vets for the first few weeks weeks and then a wrapping station and a post office.
 All of which lend themselves to some lovely self initiated independent writing opportunities.

 Later on in the term we hope to have a visit to a Christmas tree farm.
 Where we get to learn all about the first Christmas tree and choose the schools Christmas tree for the hall.

-As always our topic is led by the children's own interests and ideas so we are excited to see where our topic will lead !
+Our topic is always led by the children's own interests and ideas so we are excited to see where our topic will lead !

-Our Christian value this term is 'Forgiveness'.
-Our Learn to Learn value is 'Reflection'.
+Our Christian value this term is 'Hope'.
+Our Learn to Learn value is 'Resilience'.

 You will need to bring your book bag, water bottle and reading books, every day to help with your learning.

 You will also need your PE kit; you can leave that here all term.
 Please can you bring a labelled waterproof coat, hat and gloves, just in case it turns chilly.
 We like to be prepared so we can go out in all weathers!

 Mrs Hughes and Mrs Leddington